andis-sprinkis/xdg-open-simple/README.md

         Reason:

-        1. Unlikely to be in use.

-           Out of more than 100 Desktop files on my Linux system, none use these field codes.
+        1. Unlikely to be in use - out of more than 100 Desktop files on my Linux system, none use these field codes.

 - Support for the relative target file paths and URLs has been added.
 - From `xdg-utils` substitutes only the `xdg-open`, not the other tools.